इस व्यंजन को हिन्दी में पढ़ें

 - Roll, cut and deep fry all the shakarpare as mentioned in step 6-8

 Method of preparation to make the sugar syrup

 - In a sauce pan boil sugar and water.
 After the first boil reduce the heat and boil the sugar syrup till it gets thickened and makes two string syrup.
 Two string syrup means that you take a drop of syrup between your two fingers and then stretch the fingers - if the syrup that sticks between the two fingers is making two threads (or strings) then the thickness of syrup is appropriate.
 Takes about 7-8 mins.

 - Remove the outer skin of the cardamoms and grind them in the mortar.

 - If you want to add cardamom this is the time to add it in sugar syrup.

-- Now put the fried pare in the sugar syrup.
+- Put the fried pare in the sugar syrup.
 Coat the syrup well.
-Take out the pare immediately with help of a slotted ladle/spoon.
+Take out the shakarpare immediately with the help of a slotted ladle/spoon.
 Make sure that sugar syrup is warm while you are diping the shakarpare.

 - Spread out the sakarpare in a big plate/ thali or in a tray .
-Let them cool down.
+Let them cool down completely.
 Do not worry in case some of the shakar pare stick with each other, they can be separated out when they are cold.

 - Allow them to cool down.